symbol/symbol-docs/source/concepts/data-validation.rst

 A Merkle tree is a structure of nodes labeled by hashes.
 Pictured above is the simplest form of a Merkle tree, the binary Merkle tree.
-In particular, |codename| generates **two separated Merkle Trees per block**.
-The first one stores all the transactions included in the block.
-The second, all the receipts linked with the block.
+In particular, |codename| generates two Merkle Trees per block:

+* **Transactions Merkle Tree**: Stores all the transactions included in the block.
+* **Receipts Merkle Tree**: Stores all the receipt statements linked to a block.

 Leaf nodes
 ==========